efcore/EFCore.SqlServer.VectorSearch/README.md

   options.UseSqlServer("<connection string>", o => o.UseVectorSearch()));
 ```

-Once the plugin has been enable, add an ordinary `float[]` property to the .NET type being mapped with EF:
+Once the plugin has been enabled, add an ordinary `float[]` property to the .NET type being mapped with EF:

 ```c#
 public class Product